Eugene Melnyk: Biovail Corporation

 In 1989, Melnyk founded Biovail Corporation, a specialty pharmaceutical company.
 During his time as chairman and CEO of Biovail, revenues grew from $19 million in 1995 to $1.067 billion in 2006.
 One of Biovail's strategies was to look for drugs with expired patents, then reinvent them with the company's proprietary technologies.
 One example was producing drugs that had controlled-release features that let patients take the drug once a day instead of several times.

 After taking 100% control of Biovail in 1991, Melnyk oversaw the launch of its first major product, Tiazac, in 1996, and its best selling drug, Wellbutrin XL, was licensed for distribution in the United States in 2001.
 In 2004, a year after becoming owner of the Ottawa Senators, Melnyk left the CEO position but continued on as chairman.
 In 2005, the company secured a supply deal for Tramadol.
 He retired as Biovail Corporation's chairman in 2007.
 The company was acquired by Valeant Pharmaceuticals in 2010 and is now Bausch Health.

 Clean Beauty Collective Inc.

 In 2007, Melnyk purchased a controlling stake in the Canadian beauty line Fusion Brands Inc..
 The deal was estimated to have been worth US$85 million according to several analysts.
 After several years under the Fusion Brands Inc. name, the company rebranded in 2018 under the name Clean Beauty Collective Inc. to mark its 15th anniversary.
-According to a press release of the announcement, the Clean Beauty Collective Inc. is a boutique beauty company specializing in creating and manufacturing brands that are organic, ethically sourced and eco-conscious.